qthomas612/MiniProject/README.md

 8.  tophat_out (directory for outputfiles of tophat2)

 # Sample Data
 Sample SRA files were too large to be upladed to github.
 Instead run the sample.py file to fetch SRA files and download them into a folder in your working directory called sampleData.
+Ecoli.fasta is a required dataset for the program put into the results folder.
+The program will detect the results folder being present and will not overwrite if you have it in your working directory.